Daisy (Brand New album): Fan reception

-Upon its release Brian Lane noted that fans either seem to love the album or "fucking hate it".
-In an interview with Kerrang!, Jesse Lacey commented on the album's content: "It's a pretty exhausting record.
+Upon its release, drummer Brian Lane noted that fans either seem to love the album or "fucking hate it".
+In an interview with Kerrang!, lead vocalist Jesse Lacey commented on the album's content: "It's a pretty exhausting record.
 It's quite dense and I think some of the decisions we made don't always go in the most obvious direction.
 We were thinking a lot more about what we'd want to play when we were up onstage rather than actually what you'd want to hear on a record."
+Pitchfork wrote in 2016 that "it’s certainly the one the least number of Brand New fans would say is their best."